OSGeo/OSGeoLive-doc/en/overview/mapserver_overview.rst

   * TrueType font support for labeling and symbolization
   * Map element automation (scalebar, reference map, and legend)
   * Thematic mapping using logical or regular expression-based classes
-  * Plugable renderer support with drivers for AGG, Cairo, GD and OpenGL and others
+  * Plugable renderer support with drivers for AGG, Cairo and others
   * Special provisioning for tiled output generation
   * Mask Layers
   * Precise Symbol Placement